 - According to the Competitive Eschatology story group:

-SCP-27, The Vermin God is Pestilence and his steed has been disguised as a researcher for decades, the Black Horse.
+- SCP-27, The Vermin God is Famine and his steed has been disguised as a researcher for decades, the Black Horse.

-- Hulk Speak: SCP-173, strangely enough.
-Many people used to think it was simply a statue that would kill you if you looked away from it or blinked.
+- Hulk Speak: SCP-173, at least in this story.
 The Oh Crap sets in once you realize that this proves that it is sentient.

 - Humans Are Special: Somewhat darker variation: in many cases, humans are the only things affected by SCPs.